10 Amazing Ways to Redeem Amex Membership Rewards Points

 Bottom Line

-There's a reason why The Platinum Card® from American Express and the American Express® Gold Card are at the top of the list for so many travelers.
-A 60,000-point welcome bonus – or much more – is just a small part of the reason why it's earned its place in many wallets.
+There’s a reason why *amex platinum card* and the *amex gold card* are at the top of the list for so many travelers.
+Earning a 60,000-point welcome offer bonus – or much, much more – is just a small part of the reason why it’s earned its place in many wallets.
+As you can see, those points can get you far.

 Ultimately, this list is just a small slice of what's possible with Amex points.
 What would you do with your Amex points?